Therapists need self-care, not just for personal wellbeing, but to nurture and sustain professional functioning.

 The tool of your trade as a therapist is you.
 So making sure that you maintain your own well being isn’t a luxury, it’s crucial to your ability to do your work well and without burning out.

-There is just not enough support built into most therapists’ work environment, so self-care can mean prioritizing this need and finding ways to nurture yourself not just personally, but also professionally.
+There is just not enough support built into most therapists’ work environment, so self-care can mean prioritizing your needs and finding ways to nurture yourself not just personally, but also professionally.

 Here are some ideas: